Business routes of Interstate 94: Mandan–Bismarck business loop

 Interstate 94 Business (I-94 Bus.) for both Mandan and Bismarck, North Dakota, runs from exit 147 west of Mandan to exit 161 in Bismarck.

 The route begins at exit 147, a diamond interchange with ND 25 in Mandan and runs south from that interchange to an intersection with Morton CR 139 (formerly US 10), where it turns southeast.
 Continuing over the hills of North Dakota, it approaches the north side of a former NP line now owned by BNSF Railway, and both the road and railway cross bridges over the Heart River, as the eventually enter the unincorporated community of Sunny.
 The route crosses a second bridge over the Heart River, where it officially enters Mandan and becomes West Main Street.
 The first signalized intersection in the city is with the northern terminus of ND 6 at the intersection with 10th Avenue Northwest.
-West Main Street becomes East Main Street at Collins Avenue, where I-94 Bus. merges to run concurrently with ND 1806, which ends at 6th Avenue Southeast, and is also replaced by an overlap with the Lewis and Clark National Historic Trail.
-At Mandan Avenue, the Lewis and Clark National Historic Trail turns north, and East Main Street heads to exit 155 on I-94, but I-94 Bus. turns southeast again onto Memorial Highway, crossing under and then running along the south side of that same former NP line.
+West Main Street becomes East Main Street at Collins Avenue.
+Starting at 6th Avenue Southeast, it has a concurrency with ND 1806 and is also replaced by an overlap with the Lewis and Clark National Historic Trail.
+At Mandan Avenue, ND 1806 and the Lewis and Clark National Historic Trail turns north, and East Main Street heads to exit 155 on I-94, but I-94 Bus. turns southeast again onto Memorial Highway, crossing under and then running along the south side of that same former NP line.
 The line curves east away from the road just before the intersection with 32nd Avenue Southeast across from that, then I-94 Bus. curves to the east as it approaches an unorthodox interchange with I-194 (Bismarck Expressway) before it crosses the new Liberty Memorial Bridge over the Missouri River to enter Bismarck.